 6. Cliffs of Moher

 Praised for its outstanding natural beauty, this spectacular rock formation on the north coast contains 40,000 interlocking basalt columns – the result of a volcanic eruption 60 million years ago, although local legends have a different opinion on that!
-Be sure to look out for the bizarre chimney stacks and the Giant’s Boot, while breathing in the fresh sea air.
-There are 3 different trails suited for all types of levels, but Runkerry Head certainly provides the best two-mile walk.
+Be sure to look out for the bizarre chimney stacks and the Giant’s Boot while breathing in the fresh sea air.
+There are 3 different trails suited for all levels, but Runkerry Head provides the best two-mile walk.

 → The Causeway Coast can be reached by bus from Portrush and Coleraine train stations.

-This vibrant, multicultural mecca has an ancient soul, but a youthful attitude.
+This vibrant, multicultural mecca has an ancient soul but a youthful attitude.
 After a day of sightseeing, including Trinity College & Book of Kells, Dublin Castle, the National Gallery and the Dublin Writer’s Museum, be sure to save some energy to tour the Guinness Storehouse and party the night away in the Temple Bar district.
-In Ireland, the Guinness flows like water, and visitors should at least indulge in a pint or two.
+The Guinness flows like water in Ireland, and visitors should at least indulge in a pint or two.
 If beer is not your cup of tea, the Jameson Distillery might sparkle your interest.